imogen-k/Banditbnb/README.md

 ## MakersBnB specification

-We would like a web application that allows users to list spaces they have available, and to hire spaces for the night.
+A web application that allows users to list spaces they have available, and to hire spaces for the night.

+## Technology Stack

+* Node
+* Express
+* MongoDB
+* HTML & CSS

 Headline specifications
 ```